sergef/openapi-workbook/README.md

-    -r, --resource <resource>        path to the resource -p, --parameter <parameter>      name of the parameter to use, defaults to "body" -s, --spreadsheet <spreadsheet>  name of the spreadsheet to import data from
+    -r, --resource <resource>        path to the resource -p, --parameter <parameter>      name of the parameter to use, defaults to "body" -s, --spreadsheet <spreadsheet>  name of the spreadsheet to import data from -l, --limit <limit>              the maximum number of async operations at a time
 ```

 Example: